bnanony/bnanony/README.md

 # Benedikt Seidel - GitHub Profile 🚀

 ## About Me ℹ️
-Passionate individual with a strong background in machine learning and software engineering.
+Passionate individual with a background in machine learning and software engineering.
 Currently pursuing an M.Sc. in Robotics, Cognition, Intelligence at the Technical University of Munich, with a B.Sc. in Biomedical Engineering from the Technical University of Graz.

 ## Work Experience 💼
 - **Machine Learning Research**: Implemented Self-Supervised-Pretraining for a Feature-Encoder at Mercedes-Benz AG.